-While this is no longer a "PayPal problem" it is affecting more users in recent weeks: Google docs does not include http (or https) in embedded links.
-This is addressed in Outlook 2013 and a fix will be considered for Outlook 2010 SP2.
+While this is no longer a "PayPal problem" it is affecting more users in recent weeks: Google docs does not include http (or https) in embedded links and a number of users are reporting problems with other URLs.

 If you see Outlook trying to connect to a URL formatted like this: //s.ytimg.com/yt/img, the problem is the missing http protocol.
 Any of the solutions on this page will fix the "s.ytimg.com problem" and other urls that are missing https:// in the url.

 Outlook users have experienced issues with Outlook hanging when they view email messages from PayPal, Google Docs, and YouTube.
 Outlook goes into a not responding state while it tries to process a web bug using a url that is missing HTTPS://.

 In addition to the hangs, another concern is that Outlook is trying to connect to a web address, even though all external content is supposed to be blocked.

 I don’t allow any automatic downloads, not even from trusted addresses, but Fiddler shows traffic to 102.112.2O7.net when I select a message that causes Outlook to hang.

 Bad Outlook!
 When I say "don’t download external content" I don't want you to contact the server.
 Outlook thinks the address is a local network address, and since it trusts local network addresses, it tries to connect.
 In this case, the URL is invalid, so Outlook hangs until it times out.
 But if the URL were valid, Outlook would happily download the content.

 This bug needs fixed ASAP. it defeats the reason many people blocking web bugs in email: not being tracked when you read email.